 In learning to program, some things you might comprehend instantly, other things might take several attempts to grasp or fully understand.
 Some things you might understand, but they seem strange.
 Usually, there is a good reason why something works and is written the way it is, but no language is perfect and there may well be a better way...

 Changes that are not backward compatible can create a lot of work!
-It is also discouraging if old code does not work with newer language interpreters as this results in reliance on old versions which can be problematic and have cyber security implications.
+Also, old code that does not work with newer language interpreters can result in reliance on old versions which is problematic and can have cyber security implications.

 Languages compete for users and developers.
 Often new features in one language are implemented in other languages soon after.
 The pace of language evolution is related to the scale of investment in resources, and the skill, and design decisions taken by the developer community.

 As new syntax, new functionality and more efficient ways of doing things evolve in a language, some code either becomes obsolete, or is best changed to use the new ways.
-This can require considerable effort to retire or update (refactor) code.
+This can require considerable effort although there are often tools that help.

 Fundamental changes in language syntax are associated with major new versions of a language.
 Minor versions may add new language features.
 Minor-minor version changes are usually associated with one or more bug fix.